jeengland/game-idea-generator/README.md

 # game-idea-generator

-A game idea generator for game jams
+A game idea generator for game jams.